InfinixSoftLLC/development-standards/docs/architecture/mvp.md

 It's almost guaranteed that this will be a [Retrofit REST client](http://square.github.io/retrofit/).
 This should be classes who are responsible to make the requests to the servers and retrieve the information as a java object.
 We usually code them as [singletons](https://en.wikipedia.org/wiki/Singleton_pattern), it's better if you see this for yourself in the DemoApp or AndroidTraining.

 ####Request and response POJOs
+We define this classes as dumb data bags.
+They are only used to represent the responses|requests from the servers or the local databases, and they shouldn't go through the app.
+They can't have a contract since it's in their nature to change constantly.

+####SDKs and other content providers
+I won't take too much to explain this because their implementations aren't standar.
+Actually, is up to you how to adapt these components as a true, well-defined models.
+Just make sure you don't use it directly on the View if isn't necessary.

+###Presenter
+This will be the class responsible for all the business logic.